malcolmc10/Schmedium/README.md

 11. Deploy the backend using Heroku.
 12. 75 commits minimum.
 13. Placing a randomizer on the homepager that will share a random article.
+14. Placing a Carosel on the home page that will hold the articles written.